Centennial Parkland Foraging Workshop

 Highlights

-- Receive a detailed booklet featuring 16 wild edibles, ensuring you retain valuable information for future foraging adventures.
+• Receive a comprehensive booklet featuring 16 local wild edibles, ensuring you leave with valuable identification skills.

 Wild edibles identification workshop.